-In this major healthcare project, we pushed boundaries to realise the masterplan intents to improve connectivity above and below ground for a critical road network utilised by ambulances – all done while the hospital and roads remain operational. ”Jason Tan Associate Principal and Project Manager
+In this major healthcare project, we pushed boundaries to realise the masterplan intents to improve connectivity above and below ground for a critical road network utilised by ambulances – all done while the hospital and roads remain operational. ”Jason Tan Associate Principal

 Improving campus accessibility

-Arup was instrumental in creating two new roads and junctions, including a main trunk road, that connects and controls traffic flow and volume to all future campus facilities.
+Arup was instrumental in creating two new roads and junctions, including a main trunk road, that connects and controls traffic flow and volume to all existing and future campus facilities.
 We examined the anticipated impact of OCH's traffic on the surrounding road networks and carried out 3D simulation modelling on internal vehicle circulation within OCH.
 The road junctions were designed to operate at junction capacity, with control types analysed and remodelled to provide safe and efficient vehicular operations.
 Hospital Boulevard, the new main trunk road, will serve to relief existing congestion and link all campus facilities from Jalan Bukit Merah towards Outram Road.
 Hospital Drive, the new arterial road, will create access to National Heart Centre and Outram Community Hospital, through to the main trunk road.

 Designing a campus logistics network